-Directed by Tera Johnson, the Food Finance Institute (FFI) leverages and supports a collaborative network of professionals focused on building and funding profitable businesses in the food, beverage and value-added agriculture sector.
-We work to make sophisticated financial technical assistance available for every growing food, beverage and value-added agriculture enterprise.
+The Food Finance Institute (FFI) leverages and supports a collaborative network of professionals focused on building and funding profitable businesses in the food, beverage, and value-added agriculture sector.
+We work to make sophisticated financial technical assistance available for every growing food, beverage, and value-added agriculture enterprise.

-Through supporting our collaborative network and partners with training, resources, tools and mentorship, FFI fulfills its mission of making sophisticated financial technical assistance available to every growing food, beverage and value-added agriculture enterprise.
-This is the consulting model that is the foundation of all of the technical assistance we provide to these businesses.
+Through supporting our collaborative network and partners with training, resources, tools and coaching, FFI fulfills its mission of making sophisticated financial technical assistance available to every growing food, beverage and value-added agriculture enterprise.

 Tera Johnson is a serial entrepreneur whose mission is to create the next generation of environmentally and economically regenerative food and farming businesses.
-The founder of teraswhey® and host of the Edible-Alpha® podcast, Tera participated in the full arc of creating a successful investor-financed company.
-Now the founder and Director of the Food Finance Institute and recipient of the University of Wisconsin Extension Chancellor’s 2017 Wisconsin Idea Award, Tera is a frequent speaker, teacher and financial consultant to sustainable food and farming businesses, social venture funds and investors
+The founder of teraswhey®, Tera participated in the full arc of creating a successful investor-financed company.
+Tera shared her knowledge even further by founding the Food Finance Institute in the University of Wisconsin System.
+She is a frequent speaker, teacher, and financial consultant to sustainable food and farming businesses, social venture funds, and investors.

 Sarah Larson joined the Food Finance Institute in January 2019.
-She is responsible for managing day-to-day operations of FFI as well as grants and special projects.
-In addition, she leads business development for new partnerships, and provides consulting and technical resources to food and beverage clients.
-If you want to partner with FFI to provide technical assistance to your clients and stakeholders (through say a contract or grant deliverable) or to facilitate strategic planning to your community or offer customized consulting for your business you will likely talk to her!
+She is responsible for managing the day-to-day operations of FFI as well as grants and special projects.
+In addition, she leads business development for new partnerships and provides consulting and technical resources to food and beverage clients.
+If you want to partner with FFI to provide technical assistance to your clients and stakeholders (through say a contract or grant deliverable) or facilitate strategic planning for your community or offer customized consulting for your business you will likely talk to her!

 Brad has been working with the Food Finance Institute for several years now but officially joined the team in July of 2020.
 He manages all aspects of the FFI FaBcap Accelerator, so whether you are a prospective speaker for the program or an aspiring accelerator trainee, Brad is who you will speak with!